Solving the Telemetry Gap: Integrating SIEM with EDR and Identity - 2026 Guide

 Endpoint behavior, OS events, and local network telemetry all show up together in Huntress Managed SIEM, ready for both you and the SOC to pivot on.

 Running third-party EDR like CrowdStrike Falcon, Cisco AMP / Secure Endpoint, or SentinelOne?
 Their alerts get ingested into SIEM via API or syslog too.
-We don't manage those consoles for you, but we use their signals alongside Huntress EDR and identity data to drive better investigations.
+We don't manage those consoles for you, but we use their signals alongside Huntress Maanged EDR and identity data to drive better investigations.

-2. Identity as a First-Class Signal with Managed ITDR
+2. Identity as a first-class signal with Managed ITDR

 Managed ITDR treats identity as the new endpoint.